elijahmoore104/scheduling-models/README.md

 # scheduling-models

-Random optimization models for when I get the time to look into that sort of thing.
+🎯 Optimization models for when I get the time